aggie2411/Microsoft-Movie-Project/README.md

 * The recommended month for release would be July, the data shows July has the highest percentage of profitable movies than all others.
 Not only that, movies released in May / June / July and November / December are the most profitable.
 The reason for this should be investigated, it would be interesting to see if there is a correlation between school holidays and movie success and if this is impacted by the rating (PG-13, PG etc.) that the movie is designated.
 This recommendation is preliminary, release month by genre should be explored.

+* It would be recommended to invest up to 200m U.S dollars on an animation movie, a Return of Investment of 2 is a reasonable target, i.e $400m profit.

 * Rotten Tomatoes rating vs Profits show the majority of loss making movies have received poor reviews, this indicates achieving positive reviews could be important in determining the success of a movie.